guilhermedeoliveira/note-taker/README.md

-# Node dashboard
+# Node taker

-This is a project for testing some node related technologies
+This is a project for testing some technologies